 Editor’s note: The original version of this column was published in December 2019, months after I’d lost my mom.
 Having just lost my brother and with the pandemic continuing, it seems appropriate to revisit it.

 Christmastime this year is different for a lot of us.
 We’ve lost family members, friends, pets and other loved ones, and so we have to face the holiday without them.

 But we have our memories.

+That was what she had in common with them.
+She “adopted” older friends and neighbors, taking them food, visiting with them, and in at least one case, taking them shopping even though we didn’t have much.
+(Jess was a sweetheart; I loved that suit-shopping trip with him and Mama.)
 When a cluster of tornadoes hit our area, she gathered us and whatever supplies she could muster and we spent the day feeding neighbors and volunteers and helping people clean up what was left of their homes.

-That’s a pretty good Christmas gift if you think about it.
+That legacy of kindness is a pretty good Christmas gift if you think about it.

 “When you lose someone you love,” Pavlovitz writes, “you forever realize the singular, irreplaceable gift that time with them was—because it becomes the only thing you really want anymore: just one more explosive embrace as the front door swings open, one more tearful eruption of laughter recalling the story you heard them tell a hundred times before, one more smell of their heads as they lay nestled in the crook of your arm, one more afternoon with the familiar music of their voices coming through the wall beside you, one last phone call to hear them share life-changing news or the mundane events of a day, just a few more seconds of ordinary life—with them still here.”